-- \Box Quiz (closed book): 30%, each 10%

-- \Box Exam 1 (closed book): 35%

-- \Box Exam 2 (closed book): 35%
+• Quiz (Closed book): 30% (10% each)

+Mid-term (Closed book): 30%Final (Closed book): 30%

+Assignment: 10%

-- \Box FYI, GPAs below 70 are considered as failure of the course by the PKU academic rule.
+• FYI, GPAs below 70 are considered as failure of the course by the PKU academic rule.

-• Quiz:
+Quiz:

-During the semester, students will take 3 quizzes.
-The quiz will ask problem solving questions.
-The dates are as following: Sep.
-8, Sep.
-22, and Oct.
-20. The quiz helps students to keep on track of the course and to have deeper understanding of key concepts covered in class.
+During the module, students will take 3 quizzes (10% each).
+The quiz will ask problem-solving questions.
+You will only be allowed to use a pen/pencil, and a calculator and you will be given a three-day notice by an announcement being made in class.
 Students who miss a quiz DO NOT have a make-up quiz and thus will have zero score for the missing one.

-• Exam:
+Exam:

-There will be two exams (35% each).
+There will be two exams (30% each).
 Both exams will include problem solving type questions.
-Exam 1 will be held in class on Monday, October 10.
-The Final will be held in class on

-Thursday, November 3.
-Since there will be no make-up exam, please carefully plan your 2016 Fall schedule ahead.
+Exam 1 will be held in class on Monday, October 16 (tentative).
+The Final will be held in class on Monday, November 13.
+Since there will be no make-up exam, please carefully plan your schedule ahead.